vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 In this task, you will configure directory synchronization between your on-premises Active Directory and Azure Active Directory using Microsoft Entra Connect.
 This involves downloading and installing Microsoft Entra Connect, providing necessary credentials for synchronization, and configuring synchronization options.
 By completing this task, you will enable the seamless synchronization of user identities between on-premises AD and Microsoft Entra.

-1. In your Lab VM, open the Microsoft Edge browser and navigate to the below link.
+1. In your Lab VM, open the Microsoft Edge browser and navigate to the link below.

    ```
    https://entra.microsoft.com/#view/Microsoft_AAD_Connect_Provisioning/AADConnectMenuBlade/%7E/GetStarted